High Risk

 If you cancel your merchant account, your processor may hold your reserve funds for 180 days to cover losses during the chargeback liability period.
 However, you can check in with the processor every 60 days to see if they would be willing to release them more quickly.

-If your account gets shut down, there was probably an issue with fraud or chargebacks, which means the bank will use the reserve funds to pay back those debts.
-After 180 days, the remainder will be returned to you.
+If the event of an account shutdown, there was probably an issue with fraud or chargebacks, which means the bank will use the reserve funds to pay back those debts.
+After 180 days, you receive the remainder.
 That said, it’s always wise to read the fine print in your merchant statement so you know this information before signing a contract.

 Accrual Reserves: Closing Remarks

 Amongst high-risk businesses, reserves are a normal part of credit card processing.
-While it can be frustrating that these withheld funds are inaccessible—thus cannot be immediately reinvested into the business—reserves can effectively help to mitigate the costs associated with unforeseen losses, which in turn helps to keep your business safe.
+While it can be frustrating that these funds are inaccessible, reserves can effectively help mitigate the costs associated with unforeseen losses.
+This in turn keeps your business safe.
 That said, reserves don’t last forever.
 It’s important to communicate with your account manager to renegotiate the terms of your reserve or negotiate a reserve release.
 And by partnering merchant services provider with high-risk payment processing expertise, you’ll be paired with an account manager experienced in navigating reserves for maximum merchant benefit!

 PaymentCloud—putting the fun in your funds!